kels-git/project-ar/README.md

 # Viro Starter Kit

-This is a blank React Native project setup with Viro.
+This is a React Native project setup with Viro.

 ## Prerequesites